SOC 2 Provides Assurance To Customers

 Why Choose SOC 2?

-SOC 2 is the most common Service Organization Control report, together with ISAE 3402 / SOC 1 reporting.
+SOC 2 is the most common Service Organisation Control report, together with ISAE 3402 / SOC 1 reporting.
 There are two types of reports, a Type I report and a Type II report.
 A Type I report is a report on design and existence of controls.
 A Type II also focuses on the operating effectiveness of controls during a predefined period.

 SOC 2 Certification